Equator-Studios/destam/destam/README.md

 See [an introduciton](docs/intro.md)

 Documentation is split across multi-line comments in the source code for documentation about specific functions and functionality and the markdown files are for high level ideas.
 It's recommended to read everything under ./docs before starting an application with Destam.

+## Breaking changes
+Destam is still under development and breaking changes can and will be made as long as it stays version 0.
+Major breaking changes with widespread affects aren't expected though.